 Add the user to a legal hold for departing employees

-Add the user to a departing employee legal hold matter using Code42's Legal Hold web app.
+Add the user to a departing employee legal hold matter using Code42's Legal Hold.
 Adding these employees to a legal hold:

 - Extends the data retention period beyond the default cold storage period

 - Ensures you're prepared in the event of a lawsuit involving the user

 See Configure a legal hold for more information.

 Add employees who have the highest risk of taking sensitive data to a legal hold.
 Adding them to a legal hold keeps the employees' data for a longer period, in case it is needed for additional investigation or future legal action.
 Deactivated users cannot be added to legal holds.
 If you need to add a deactivated user to a legal hold, first reactivate that user.

 When users are deactivated, their backup archives go into cold storage.
 Cold storage is a temporary holding state for archives after they are deactivated but before they expire and are permanently deleted.
 Archives in cold storage are similar to files in your computer’s Recycle Bin or Trash.
 A user who has an archive in cold storage still consumes a user subscription.
 Administrators can retrieve archives from cold storage throughout the cold storage retention period.

 Use Web Restore in the Code42 console to download the departing employee's files to a target device.
 Then you can retain the files as long as necessary.
 For example, you can perform a web restore to the device of the departing user's manager so they can reference past work or complete in-progress projects.

 See Restore files from the Code42 console for more information.